 Vaping took it on the chin in 2019 with an outbreak of associated lung injuries and fatalities.
 The Centers for Disease Control and Prevention (CDC) has stated that the vast majority of these lung injuries are currently believed to be derived from black-market vaping products.

 Until a definitive cause(s) of the lung injuries can be determined, the CDC recommends refraining from vaping altogether.
 At the very least, avoid vaping products containing THC (tetrahydrocannabinol); don’t buy vaping products from informal sources such as friends, online distributors, or off the streets; and don’t modify or add substances to vaping products.

-If you suffer a vaping-related injury, contact a personal injury attorney for a consultation.
+If you suffer a vaping-related injury, contact a product liability attorney for a consultation.